 The first ship to leave carried coffins, 100 tons of ice, an undertaker and a chaplain.
 Embalming fluid was also on board and was used until it ran out.
 Bodies had to buried at sea once this happened.

-The Maritime Museum of the Atlantic has a permanent display devoted to the Titanic.
 The museum has one of the world’s greatest collections of artifacts.
 Many of collection items come from the crews of the cable ships that played such a large part in the recovery of bodies.

 At that time an acceptable maritime tradition called ‘wreckwood’ allowed for mariners to keep fragments of shipwrecks as momentos.
 This was generally done by those folks who would have participated in any search and rescue or recovery operations.